huynhtrankhanh/Crusgkeo/README.md

 ## Game Rules

 The game follows the same basic rules as Candy Crush, but with some limitations.
 The player needs to swap adjacent candies to create a row or column of three or more candies of the same type.
 When this happens, those candies disappear, and new ones fall from the top to fill the gaps.
-The game ends when the player runs out of moves.
+The game ends when the player runs out of time.

 ## Technologies Used